 Case Management Certificate: Program Overview

 Case management certificate programs prepare nurses and other healthcare professionals to assess and monitor the quality of patient care in hospitals and medical facilities.
 Programs can also prepare aspiring case managers for industry certification.
-Applicants must hold a bachelor's degree and meet prerequisites to enter such certificate programs; relevant work experience may be required.

 These programs may request that applicants hold a bachelor's degree and have taken a minimum number of courses related to case management.
 These programs are commonly offered as post-baccalaureate or professional certificate options, and may require the completion of relevant work in the field for admissions.